-405.6 FEDERAL REQUESTS FOR ASSISTANCE
+406.6 FEDERAL REQUESTS FOR ASSISTANCE

-Absent an urgent issue of officer safety or other emergency circumstances, requests by federal immigration officials for assistance from this [department/office] should be directed to a supervisor.
+Absent an urgent issue of officer safety or other emergency circumstances, requests by federal immigration officials for assistance from this Office should be directed to a supervisor.
 The supervisor is responsible for determining whether the requested assistance would be permitted under the California Values Act (Government Code § 7284.2 et seq.).

-405.7 INFORMATION SHARING
+406.7 INFORMATION SHARING

-No member of this [department/office] will prohibit, or in any way restrict, any other member from doing any of the following regarding the citizenship or immigration status, lawful or unlawful, of any individual (8 USC § 1373; Government Code § 7284.6):
+No member of this Office will prohibit, or in any way restrict, any other member from doing any of the following regarding the citizenship or immigration status, lawful or unlawful, of any individual (8 USC § 1373; Government Code § 7284.6):

-- (a) Sending information to, or requesting or receiving such information from federal immigration officials - (b) Maintaining such information in [department/office] records - (c) Exchanging such information with any other federal, state, or local government entity Nothing in this policy restricts sharing information that is permissible under the California Values Act.
+- (a) Sending information to, or requesting or receiving such information from federal immigration officials - (b) Maintaining such information in Bureau records - (c) Exchanging such information with any other federal, state, or local government entity

+Nothing in this policy restricts sharing information that is permissible under the California Values Act.

-405.7.1 IMMIGRATION DETAINERS
+406.7.1 IMMIGRATION DETAINERS